mattmassicotte/Lock/README.md

 # Lock
 A lock for Swift concurrency

-This package exposes two singles types: `AsyncLock` and `AsyncRecursiveLock`.
+This package exposes two types: `AsyncLock` and `AsyncRecursiveLock`.
 These allow you to define **asynchronous** critical sections.
 One only task can enter a critical section at a time.

 Unfortunately, the method that implements the recursive functionality currently [crashes the compiler](https://github.com/swiftlang/swift/issues/75523).